Debt information

 The group also has a €1,000,000,000 European Commercial Paper Programme to facilitate access to short-term capital markets.

-As at 31 December 2023, the group had a well-spread maturity profile with outstanding maturities as below:
+As at 28 April 2025, the group had a well-spread maturity profile with outstanding maturities as below:

 The group seeks to manage interest rate risk to ensure reasonable certainty of its interest charge while allowing an element of risk exposure consistent with the variability of its cash flows.
 Interest rate risk is managed by the use of fixed interest debt and interest rate derivatives, which are approved in advance by the Treasury Committee.
 The group policy is to fix a minimum of 50% of its estimated future interest rate exposures (excluding pensions) for a minimum period of 12 months forward.
 The Treasury Committee reviews this exposure monthly.